IcarusKiyopon/f/README.md

-# 🎬 Frammer AI: Agentic SQL Analytics Bot
+# 🎬 Agentic SQL Analytics Bot

 A high-performance Generative AI solution designed to transform natural language into actionable insights using video production metadata.
 This project was built for the GenAI Selection Task.